kaltura/server/generator/sources/java/README.txt

-This source contains:
+This is the Readme for the Kaltura Java API Client Library.
+You should read this before setting up the client in eclipse.

+== CONTENTS OF THIS PACKAGE ==

  - Kaltura Java Client Library API (/src/com)
- - Compilation test script (/src/Kaltura.java)
+ - Compilation and Run test script (/src/Kaltura.java)
- - JUnit tests (/tests)
+ - JUnit tests (/src/com/kaltura/tests)
  - lib (JARs required to build the client library)

 == DEPENDENCIES ==